 In matches of great significance, such as promotion clashes, relegation battles or matches against rivals, MK Dons odds can be subject to bookmaker offers.
 For example, odds on MK Dons v AFC Wimbledon can be enhanced or subject to money back specials, Coral being one such bookmaker to offer these on a regular basis.
 These kinds of games also give the opportunity to make profit by laying bets, with bookmakers such as Matchbook.

 As well as match odds, markets on what happens behind the scenes at MK Dons are also common.
 MK Dons manager odds or transfer odds are popular, and provide extra opportunities to make profit when betting on MK Dons.

 MK Dons, also known as Milton Keynes Dons, are a professional football club located in the town of Milton Keynes in Buckinghamshire.
 Founded in 2004 following Wimbledon F.C’s move to Milton Keynes the year before, MK Dons have played in three of the four top divisions in English football, except for the Premier League.
-The club currently play in England’s third tier, League One.
+The club currently play in England’s fourth tier, League Two.

 The history of Milton Keynes Dons begins in 2004.
 However, the origins of the football club stretch further back than that, with the town of Milton Keynes itself being a relatively new town.

 The town of Milton Keynes was developed as a new town in 1967.
 With the desire of the new town to have its own football club, non-League teams were developed but didn’t progress into the professional game.
 As such, the idea was struck that an already established Football League club would move to Milton Keynes.
 Wimbledon were suggested for this move, along with Charlton Athletic and Luton Town.